stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/milestone-2/mini-project-2.md

 Do note that the other “string” columns could be parsed into new variables but it is not so clear how to do so.
 For instance, there are 378 unique popular tags in the `popular_tags` column.
-I don’t think it would be helpful for the analysis.
+I don’t think it would be helpful for the analysis to create 378 columns (one for each tag).

 #### After untidying the tidied data